Sorting of black plastics for recycling

 The recycling of plastic waste is a key factor for resource-friendly production.
 Techniques that are capable of sorting black plastics according to type play an important role here.

-Terahertz technology offers a solution for this technical problem.
+We want to overcome this technical problem by using terahertz technology.
 The absorption behavior in the terahertz range allows the separation of recyclate and, in particular, black plastics according to type.
 To date, the high expenditure associated with the development of a full spectroscopic, imaging terahertz sensor system has hindered its application in the industrial sector.

-Fraunhofer FHR, Fraunhofer IAIS and Fraunhofer IOSB decided to tackle these challenges jointly.
+Fraunhofer FHR and Fraunhofer IOSB decided to tackle these challenges jointly.
 The combination of a terahertz camera with optical sensors allows complete material characterization using selected frequency bands in the low terahertz range and the acquired data can subsequently be evaluated using new analysis algorithms.
-This facilitates the utilization of a cost-effective, realtime-capable multisensor suite.
+Our vision is a cost-effective, realtime-capable multisensor suite with a sorting accuracy of over 90%.

-- a system with integrated sensors and algorithms
+- to develop a system with integrated sensors and algorithms

 - high separating preciseness